abcnorio/nspawn-aiml/Readme.md

 python main.py
 ```

 If ComfyUI starts properly, log in separately on a different terminal as user $BROWSER into the container.
 Either use the `xhost` method or the nested xserver `xephyr`.
-We use the `xhost` method here.
-If it cannot connect, allow on the host as desktop user with `xhost +local:` and re-try.
+We use the `xhost` method here, but the nested xserver has a more [secure](https://github.com/mviereck/x11docker/wiki/Short-setups-to-provide-X-display-to-container) reputation, so you should use that.
+If it cannot connect with the `xhost` method, allow local access on the host as desktop user with `xhost +local:` and re-try.

 ```bash
 # xhost method